 (c) Amounts set forth under the "Stock Awards" column reflect the aggregate grant date fair value of restricted stock awards and restricted stock units determined in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions, see Note 15, "Stock Compensation Plan," in the Notes to Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for fiscal year 2018 filed with the SEC on March 28, 2019 (the "2018 Form 10-K").
+For a discussion of valuation assumptions, see Note 13, "Stock Compensation Plan," in the Notes to Consolidated Financial Statements included in the Company's 2019 Form 10-K.